Over Emotional Person

 Chief Awodele Ifayemi

-2. Ldy Champion says:
+2. Ldy Champion Ldy Champion says:

 I remember seeing a young lady at a baby shower, who was angrily emotional.
 She reminded me of a younger version of myself.
 I understood her frustration, she was being over looked, and ignored by her mother.
 Of course, their reason had a lot to do with her hostile reaction.
 She stormed out, yelling, cussing, and fussing.
 I end up going outside a little bit after.
 As I approached where she was sitting, I asked her if she was okay.
 Immediately, she explained her frustration in detail, and I listened, then, I gave her my experience.
 I explained to her that I would always end up looking like the bad guy, because of my hostile disposition, and that, I was often overlooked.
 I didn’t want to directly tell her that she contributed to her mother’s reaction, so, I indirectly used my own anger issues to help her see that my former way of expressing myself is what caused me to look like the bad guy.
 I believe she understood.